The Covid-19 Subsidy Payment is Back

 - IRD Website – Resurgence Payment Information

 The RSP is worth up to $1500 plus $400 per full-time equivalent employee, up to a maximum of 50 full-time employees.

 The Covid-19 Leave Support Scheme

 The Leave Support Scheme provides a two-week lump sum payment of either $585.80 per week for full-time workers, or $350 per week for part-time workers, who must self-isolate and cannot work from home

 - WINZ Website – C 19 Leave Support Scheme

 Thankyou Payroll – Business As UNusual

-The whole team has been working from home.
+The whole team will be working from home and online from 8:30am, Monday - Friday.
 All of our systems are running as expected.

-The Thankyou Payroll Team at our daily Stand Up Meeting on Day 6.
+The Thankyou Payroll Team at our daily Stand Up Meeting 24 June 2021.